VenturaNotes/Knowledge/Computer Science/Programming Languages/Python/Sanfoundry/(Home Page) Python MCQ by Sanfoundry.md

 			- #question What is `nan`?
 Could you also just write `nan` for same effect?
 - (9) What is the result of `round(0.5) - round(-0.5)`?
 	- Value depends on Python version
 		- The behavior of the `round()` function is different in Python 2 and Python 3.
-In Python 2, it rounds off numbers away from 0 when the number to be rounded off is exactly halfway through. `round(0.5)` is 1 and `round(-0.5)` is -1 whereas in Python 3, it rounds off numbers towards nearest even number when the number to be rounded is exactly halfway through.
+			- In Python 2, it rounds off numbers away from 0 when the number to be rounded off is exactly halfway through. `round(0.5)` is 1 and `round(-0.5)` is -1
+			- In Python 3, it rounds off numbers towards nearest even number when the number to be rounded is exactly halfway through.
 See the below output.
 				- #question The `even` number is intentional.
 - Here's the runtime output for Python version 2.7 interpreter
 ```
 $ python